abeljim/aima-python-eecs118-fall-25/README.md

 git submodule update
 ```

 Wait for the datasets to download, it may take a while.
-Once they are downloaded, you need to install `pytest`, so that you can run the test suite:

-`pip install pytest`

 Then to run the tests:

 `py.test`